DHTMLX/gantt-docs/data/desktop/how_to.md

 ### While dragging the timeline

-You need to get the current position and if it is near the start or end of the timeline, increase the displayed date range:
+You need to get the current scroll position and if it is near the start or end of the timeline, increase the displayed date range:

 ~~~js
 gantt.attachEvent("onMouseMove", function (id, e) {